Dale Center for the Study of War and Society

 In October 2010, former Secretary of State Madeleine Albright spoke on “The Future of NATO.”
 In 1997, Albright was named the first female Secretary of State and the highest-ranking woman in the history of the U.S. government.
 She is currently a professor in the Practice of Diplomacy at the Georgetown University School of Foreign Service.

-In November of 2008, the first speaker in the series was Wyche Fowler, the former U. S. Ambassador to Saudi Arabia who spoke about his experiences and of U.S. relationships in the Middle East as an integral part of the “Breaking the Veils” exhibit on the Middle East.
+In November of 2008, the first speaker in the series was Wyche Fowler, U. S. Senator (D-GA) and former U. S. Ambassador to Saudi Arabia who spoke about his experiences and of U.S. relationships in the Middle East as an integral part of the “Breaking the Veils” exhibit on the Middle East.

 The Lecture Series and Lieutenant Colonel John H. Dale, Sr.